Why SMART Goals Work Better Than Regular Goals

 - Measurable progress

-The key difference is that the SMART version turns something abstract into something you can actually act on, monitor, and adjust over time.
+The key difference is that the SMART version takes something abstract and turns it into something you can actually do, monitor, and adjust over time.

 Why SMART Goals Reduce Goal Failure